MicheleTobias/OpenSourceCartography/README.md

 Fork this repository to get the data using whatever tool you like.  **OR** if you're not set up for git, you can download a zip file of all the material by:
   1. Go to the [top of this GitHub repository](https://github.com/MicheleTobias/OpenSourceCartography)
-  1. Click on the big green "Clone or Download" button.
+  1. Open the Data folder.
-  1. Pick the "Download ZIP" option, then save it where you want it.
-Don't forget to unzip it.
+  1. Save the datasets you would like to work with.

 ## Intro to Inkscape